 Proposal Vote Required for Approval Effect of Abstentions, Withhold Votes and Broker Non-Votes Proposal No. 1 Election of nine director nominees to our Board Directors will be elected by a plurality of the votes of shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the election of directors.
-The individuals nominated for election to the Board at the Annual Meeting receiving the highest number of "FOR" votes will be elected. have no effect on the outcome of the election of directors.
+The individuals nominated for election to the Board at the Annual Meeting receiving the highest number of "FOR" votes will be elected.
+A withhold vote will not count either for or against the nominee and will have no effect on the outcome of the election of directors.
 Broker discretionary voting is not permitted.
-Broker non-votes, if any, will have no Proposal No. 2 Ratification, on an advisory basis, of the appointment of Ernst & Young, LLP as the Company's independent public accounting firm for the fiscal year ending December 31, 2025 The affirmative vote of the holders of the majority of voting power of the shares present or represented by proxy at the Annual Meeting and entitled to vote on this proposal is required to approve this proposal.
+Broker non-votes, if any, will have no effect on the outcome of this proposal.
+Votes may not be cumulated.
+Proposal No. 2 Ratification, on an advisory basis, of the appointment of Ernst & Young, LLP as the Company's independent public accounting firm for the fiscal year ending December 31, 2025 The affirmative vote of the holders of the majority of voting power of the shares present or represented by proxy at the Annual Meeting and entitled to vote on this proposal is required to approve this proposal.
 An abstention has the same effect as a vote "against" this proposal.
 Broker discretionary voting may not be permitted.
 Broker non-votes, if any, will have no effect on the outcome of this proposal.
 Proposal No. 3 Approval, on an advisory basis, of the compensation of the Company's named executive officers The affirmative vote of the holders of the majority of voting power of the shares present or represented by proxy at the Annual Meeting and entitled to vote on this proposal is required to approve this proposal.
 An abstention has the same effect as a vote "against" this proposal.
 Broker discretionary voting is not permitted.
 Broker non-votes, if any, will have no effect on the outcome of this proposal.
-Proposal No. 4 Conversion Proposal The affirmative vote of the holders of the majority of voting power of the shares present or represented by proxy at the Annual Meeting and entitled to vote on this proposal is required to approve this proposal.
+Proposal No. 4 Approval of the Conversion Proposal The affirmative vote of the holders of the majority of voting power of the shares present or represented by proxy at the Annual Meeting and entitled to vote on this proposal is required to approve this proposal.
 An abstention has the same effect as a vote "against" this proposal.
 Broker discretionary voting is not permitted.
 Broker non-votes, if any, will have no effect on the outcome of this proposal.
 Proposal No. 5 Approval of one or more adjournments of the Annual Meeting to solicit additional proxies if necessary The affirmative vote of the holders of the majority of voting power of the shares present or represented by proxy at the Annual Meeting and entitled to vote on this proposal is required to approve this proposal.
 An abstention has the same effect as a vote "against" this proposal.
 Broker discretionary voting is not permitted.
 Broker non-votes, if any, will have no effect on the outcome of this proposal.